MattCSmith/Project-365/README.md

 ## DAY 143
 ### **Project:** New Bot Project
 Made some good progress today in continuation of researching and planning out the upcoming project.

+## DAY 144
+### **Project:** New Bot Project
+Today I continued planning the massive bot project.
+For the most part I now have the bulk of it planned out and its really just a bunch of the little details left to go.